justinlettau/cordova-sqlite-devtools/README.md

 ```

 ## List Databases
-List all databases the device.
+List all databases on the device.

 ```
 csd list